Jury selection begins for trial of man charged in NYC subway chokehold death

 Penny, who served four years in the Marines before being discharged in 2021, has been free on a $100,000 bond.
 He faces up to 15 years in prison if convicted of second-degree manslaughter and up to four years if convicted of criminally negligent homicide.

-More than 80 potential jurors were brought into court Monday morning for a first round of screening.
-It focuses on whether they have work or family obligations that could keep them from serving on a trial that's expected to continue into December.
+More than 80 potential jurors were brought into court Monday morning for a first round of screening focused on whether they have work or family obligations that could keep them from serving on a trial that's expected to continue into December.

+Penny, when prompted by the judge during his introductory remarks, briefly stood, turned to the courtroom gallery and waved to prospective jurors.
+Otherwise, he sat mostly still, facing the judge in his blue suit as jurors were called up individually to the bench explain to the judge and lawyers their potential scheduling issues.

 It will likely be days before prospective jurors are questioned about any beliefs, personal connections or life experiences that could affect their ability to serve fairly and impartially.